jlduan/fba/docs/tutorials/phage-atac/PRJNA661457/tutorial.rst

 Sample the first 10,000 (set by ``-n``, default ``100,000``) read pairs for quality control.
 Use ``-t`` to set the number of threads.
 By default, the diagnostic results and plots are generated in the ``qc`` directory (set by ``--output_directory``), and full length of read 1 and read 2 are searched against reference cell and feature barcodes, respectively.
 The per base content of both read pairs and the distribution of matched barcode positions are summarized.
 Use ``-r1_c`` and/or ``-r2_c`` to limit the search range.
 Use ``-cb_n`` and/or ``-fb_n`` to set the mismatch tolerance for cell and feature barcode matching (default ``3``).

 This library is built using 10x Genomics' `Chromium Single Cell ATAC Reagent Kits`_.
 The 10x Barcode (16 bp) is sequenced in the i5 index read.
 10x Genomics' `Cell Ranger ATAC`_ may convert the raw 16 bp sequences to their reverse-complement counterparts as cell barcodes in the outputs.
-In ``fba``, use ``-cb_rc`` to reverse-complement cell barcode sequences for processing (default ``False``).
+In ``fba``, use ``-cb_rc`` to reverse-complement cell barcode sequences for processing.

 .. _`Chromium Single Cell ATAC Reagent Kits`: https://support.10xgenomics.com/single-cell-atac/sequencing/doc/technical-note-sequencing-metrics-and-base-composition-of-chromium-single-cell-atac-libraries